technob1scuit/technob1scuit/README.md

 ### Hi there 👋

-I'm just an idiot who can use NodeJS to an acceptable-ish level and is unhelathily obsessed with web dev.
+I'm just an idiot who can use NodeJS to an acceptable-ish level and is unhealthily obsessed with web dev.

 #### Current Projects:
 - [BotBiscuit](https://dev801.github.io/botbiscuit)